Spaceface16518/rust-gi/README.md

 (Warning: These lists may be inaccurate.
 You can check more accurate lists by going to [this repository's CI page](https://travis-ci.com/Spaceface16518/rust-gi))

-You will need [`rustup`](https://rustup.rs/) and [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html#installation) to build this package from source.
-You can click on their links for installation pages.
+You can download the source code from the [Releases page](https://github.com/Spaceface16518/rust-gi/releases) (or clone the repository)

-You can then download the source code from the [Releases page](https://github.com/Spaceface16518/rust-gi/releases).
-To run, use
+To run `rust-gi`, use

 ```shell
 cargo run <PARAMETERS>